 Files is upstream of all the tables obtained through

 read statements.
 The following script illustrates this capability:

 read "/sample/Orders*.tsv" as Orders with Quantity : number Orders.Path = Files.Path // broadcast where Orders.Quantity < 0 show table "Files with negative order quantities" with Orders.Path group by Orders.Path

-The special table
+The built-in table